Saci (folklore): Capturing and subjugating

 One can even capture him by throwing into the dust devil the beads of a rosary seed (or rosary made of grass or sedge (Note: "rosário de capim")), or by pouncing on it using a sieve with a cross-shape on it. (see Voltolino's painting on right (Note: There are also full color (watercolor) pieces by Voltolino on the same theme of Saci attempted to being captured.。)).

 The captured Saci can be imprisoned inside a bottle, and be forced to grant wishes in exchange for freedom, just like Aladdin and the Magic Lamp in Arabian Nights.
-But this how the character Pedrinho captures the Saci (lure it inside a dark glass bottle, stoppered by a cork with a cross marked on it) in Monteiro Lobato's children's story (originally published 1921), and the understanding here is that "tales of Saci [which] abound in Brazil and .. traced in more recent history to [Monteiro Lobtato's 1921 children's book]".
+But this how the character Pedrinho captures the Saci (lure it inside a dark glass bottle, stoppered by a cork with a cross marked on it) in Monteiro Lobato's children's story (originally published 1921), and the understanding here is that "tales of Saci [which] abound in Brazil and .. traced in more recent history to [Monteiro Lobato's 1921 children's book]".

 If one can steal the Saci's cap, this is another way one will have dominion over him, and make him do your bidding.
 In the children's story, Pedrinho is instructed to capture and conceal the Saci's hat (endued with all of the Saci's supernatural powers), with which it can regain its power and escape.
 This is also part of the general present-day folklore, where the magic power transfers to the captor who takes the Saci's cap, but there will be a "lingering odor" on that person for having touched it.